hwayne/learntla-v2/docs/beginner/pluscal.rst

 We'll talk about the nuances of `while` later, but the basic idea is that now *each iteration* of the summation is nonatomic.
 We could add two numbers, start an http request, add two more, receive the response, and add the rest.
 Or we could add them all before both steps of the http, or all after.
 Concurrency is weird.

 The point is this: the labels let us specify just how concurrent our system is.
 If we want to express that something is atomic, we can do that.
 If we want it to be interruptable, we can do that too.

-.. todo:: {conclusion}
+This is what gives us the flexibility to model systems in a way that actually finds relevant issues.

 Label Rules
 --------------

-.. todo:: Rewrite in paragraph form

 We're modeling time here, so there are restrictions on where we can place the labels.

-1. All statements must belong to a label.

-This means, among other things, that you miust always start the algorithm with a label.
+First, **all statements must belong to a label.** This means, among other things, that you miust always start the algorithm with a label.

-2. Any variable can only be updated once per label.

-Remember, each label only represents one single instant of time.
+Second, **Any variable can only be updated once per label.** Remember, each label only represents one single instant of time.
 If the variable is updated twice, that means it's gone through two separate values in a single instant of time, meaning... it's not an instant of time anymore.

 This poses a problem when updating sequences.
 This is invalid::

   Label:
     seq[1] := seq[1] + 1;
     seq[2] := seq[2] - 1;

+.. index:: ||
+.. _||:

 Because we're updating the ``seq`` variable twice in one label.
 To get around this, PlusCal has the "simultaneous assignment" operator ``||``::